saihv/AirSimMulti/docs/settings.md

 And for each flying drone added to the simulator there is a named block of additional settings.
 In the above you see the default names "Quad1", "Quad2" etc.
 You can change this name from the Unreal Editor when you add a new BP_FlyingPawn asset.
 The assets currently present use these names "Quadx".
 You will see these properties grouped under the category
-"MavLink".
+"HIL" with the property name "Vehicle Name".
 The mavlink node for this pawn can be remote over UDP or it can be connected to a local serial port.
 If serial then set UseSerial to true, otherwise set UseSerial to false and set the appropriate bard rate.
 The default of 115200 works with Pixhawk version 2 over USB.
 COM ports need to be changed based on the connection to the computer (can be monitored through device manager if on Windows).